 Interest rates: Secured vs. unsecured personal loans

 Unsecured personal loans typically have higher interest rates than secured loans.
 That’s because lenders often view unsecured loans as riskier.
 Without collateral, the lender may worry you’re less likely to repay the loan as agreed.
 Higher risk for your lender generally means a higher rate for you.

 A secured loan typically would have a lower rate.
-For example, Los Angeles residents may be able to qualify for a Wells Fargo personal loan of $25,000 with a possible APR of 5.61% for 60 months if the loan were secured with a CD or savings account.
+For example, you may be able to qualify for a secured Wells Fargo personal loan with a possible APR of under 6%, depending on the term length, amount borrowed and your credit history.